openSUSE/osc-plugin-qam/README.rst

 .. code-block:: bash

           ibs qam
-          osc-qam> help
+          osc qam> help
           Usage: osc qam [command] [opts] [args]

           openSUSE build service command-line tool qam extensions.

           commands:
-             approve       Approve the request for the user. assign        Assign the request to the user. help (?, h)   give detailed help on a specific sub-command list          Show a list of all open requests currently running.
-The l... man           generates a man page
+              approve       Approve the request for the user. assign        Assign the request to the user. assigned      Show a list of OBS qam-requests that are in review. comment       Add a comment to a request. help (?, h)   give detailed help on a specific sub-command info          Show information for the given request. man           generates a man page
-             quit (q)      Quit the qam-subinterpreter.
+              open (list)   Show a list of OBS qam-requests that are open. quit (Q, q)   Quit the qam-subinterpreter.
-             reject        Reject the request for the user. unassign      Assign the request to the user.

-          osc-qam> help approve
+              reject        Reject the request for the user. unassign      Unassign the request for the user. osc-qam> help approve
           approve: Approve the request for the user.